August 18, 2020 Evading Arrest

 To help you avoid the serious penalties that come with an evading arrest conviction, your lawyer has several possible options for legal defenses.
 We’ve outlined the most common legal defenses for evading arrest below.

 Lack of Intent

-In order to be convicted of evading arrest, the prosecutor must show that you intentionally ran or drove away from the officer.
-Your lawyer may able to have your charges reduced or dropped if they can demonstrate you didn’t intend to flee the officer.
+To be convicted of evading arrest, the prosecutor must show that you intentionally ran or drove away from the officer.
+Your criminal lawyer should always use this defense in arguing your evading arrest charge.
+A good criminal defense attorney may be able to have your charges reduced or dropped if they can demonstrate you did not intend to flee the officer.
 Lack of intent is a common defense for many crimes.

 Lack of knowledge

 What if you were driving and did not see the police officer behind you but pulled over after you realized they were trying to pull you over?
 We have seen this instance happen many times.